 Moldova has a good chance at qualification for the final in 2021.
 Somehow they have been able to always please the televoters in their upbeat and fun entries.
 That will certainly be the case again in Rotterdam.
 But if this entry is something that the jury will also approve and reward, I am very unsure.

 Additional Scores from Eurovision Union and ESCDaily editors:

-What do you think of Prison?
+What do you think of Sugar?
 Follow our Eurovision 2021 reviews here..
 You can support your favourite acts in our Eurovision 2021 poll, which you can find here.